Car Sales Tax Calculator

 Just enter your vehicle price, choose your state and optionally include your trade-in value, vehicle type and other details.
 The calculator gives you an instant estimate based on the latest car sales tax rates across all 50 U.S. states

-Estimate car sales tax based on vehicle price, trade-in value, location, vehicle type, age, MPG, and weight.
+Estimate car sales tax based on vehicle price, trade-in value, location, vehicle type, size, MPG, and weight.

 Car sales tax varies by state, with some charging only state-level tax and others adding county and city-level tax rates.
 In some states, like Georgia, the sales tax has been replaced with Title Ad Valorem Tax (TAVT), while others like North Carolina charge a Highway Use Tax instead.